 A network of partners you can reach out to for support and collaboration

 Register Today!
-You and your team can register for all three workshops at once.
-You also have the option to register for each workshop individually.
-Space for the workshop and coaching series is limited.
-You are encouraged to register early.
+You and your team can register for the final workshop in the series.
+You also have the option to register for the final workshop and coaching sessions individually.
+Space for the workshop and coaching series is limited, so we encourage you to register early.

 Workshop 2: Facilitating Co-Design